-Each year Match will inform families of enrolled students about the anti-Bullying curricula that are being used.
+Each year Match will inform parents or guardians of enrolled students about the anti-bullying curricula that are being used.
 This notice will include information about how families can reinforce the curriculum at home and the dynamics of Bullying, including Cyberbullying and online safety.
-Match will send families written notice each year about the student-related sections of the Plan and Match's Acceptable Use Policy.
-Notice of the student-related sections of the Plan will be made available in the language(s) most prevalent among families.
+Match will send parents written notice each year about the student-related sections of the Bullying Prevention Plan and Match's Acceptable Use Policy.
+Notice of the student-related sections of the Bullying Prevention Plan and match available in the language(s) most prevalent among parents or guardians.
 Match will post the Plan and related information on its website.